 Relocation/Displacement.
 The Project must comply with MaineHousing’s Temporary Relocation and Permanent Displacement Policies and, if the Project is federally-assisted, all applicable federal requirements, including without limitation, the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, 42 U.S.C. §4201 et seq. and 49 C.F.R.
 Part 24 and Section 104(d) of the Housing and Community Development Act of 1970, as amended, and 24 C.F.R. §42, which may require that assistance be provided to permanently or temporarily displaced tenants.
 The Applicant must take all reasonable steps to minimize the displacement of existing tenants at the Project site.
 The Application must identify any tenants who will be permanently displaced in connection with the acquisition and rehabilitation of the Project and the reason for the displacement.
 An estimate of all costs associated with the permanent and temporary displacement or relocation of tenants must be included in the Total Development Cost of the Project.
 A relocation plan that complies with all applicable requirements must be submitted to MaineHousing before an allocation of Credit will be made for the Project.

 Applicant.
-The Applicant must be the entity that will be the legal owner of the Project.
+The Applicant must be the entity that will be the legal owner of the Project, and may be the entity that will be the lessee for Projects located on leased sites.
 The Applicant must be duly organized, validly existing and in good standing under the laws of the state in which it is formed, and if not formed in this State, must be duly authorized to conduct business in and must be in good standing under the laws of this State.

 Development and Management Capacity.
 The Applicant must demonstrate sufficient capacity to develop, complete, maintain and operate the Project, including without limitation, a development team consisting of a tax credit developer, a design professional, a management company, a resident service coordinator, a tax advisor (accountant or other tax professional) and an attorney for real estate, financing, tax credits, organizational and land use purposes.
 The Applicant must demonstrate that all members of the development team are qualified and have sufficient experience and capacity to perform their respective roles.
 If the tax credit developer or the management company does not have sufficient knowledge or experience with respect to federal low-income housing tax credits, the Applicant must hire a qualified tax credit consultant with sufficient federal low-income housing tax credit experience and capacity to assist the tax credit developer or the management company, as applicable.
 The Application does not require financial statements as part of the initial submission; however, MaineHousing may, in its sole discretion, require financial statements from the tax credit developer and any Principal or any Affiliate of either with respect to any Application that is selected to receive a Notice to Proceed.